Airplane!: Music

-The film's score was composed by Elmer Bernstein, who had previously provided soundtracks for classic films like The Ten Commandments, The Magnificent Seven, To Kill a Mockingbird, and The Great Escape.
+The film's score was composed and conducted by Elmer Bernstein, who had provided soundtracks for classic films like The Ten Commandments, The Magnificent Seven, To Kill a Mockingbird, and The Great Escape, and performed by the Hollywood Studio Symphony.
 ZAZ told Bernstein they did not want an epic score like his past works but "a B-Movie level score, overdone and corny".
 According to ZAZ, Bernstein completely understood what they were trying to do, had laughed throughout a previous cut of the film, and wrote a "fantastic score".

 In 1980, an LP soundtrack for the film was released by Regency Records which includes dialog and songs from the film.
-Narrated by Shadoe Stevens, it only features one score track, the "Love Theme from Airplane!" composed by Bernstein.
+Narrated by Shadoe Stevens, it features only one score track, the "Love Theme from Airplane!" composed by Bernstein.
 The soundtrack was altered for the European Flying High release, with several featured tracks swapped for pieces original to the LP.

 In April 2009, La-La Land Records announced it would release the first official soundtrack album for Airplane!, containing Bernstein's complete score.
 The soundtrack was released digitally on February 19, 2013, by Paramount Music.